Methods of Primitives

 let num = Number('123'); // convert a string to number

-Do the null and undefined primitive data types have methods?
+Can the null and undefined primitive data types to have methods in JavaScript?

 View Answer: